quantumdolphin/Prompt-Patterns-/README.md

 > Step 4: Compare binding modes with and without water.

 ---
+# 🔧 Prompt Engineering Patterns: My Working Notebook

+*My personal reference guide with tested prompts and examples*

+---

+## 🧠 Overview

+This is my personal prompt engineering reference inspired by the [Prompt Engineering for ChatGPT](https://www.coursera.org/learn/prompt-engineering) course.
+It documents prompt patterns I've studied and applied — along with my own custom examples and use cases.
+Each section contains:

+* A **prompting pattern**
+* A **brief explanation**
+* A **custom prompt I wrote**
+* A **sample output** from ChatGPT

+The goal is to turn this into a regular practice: crafting reusable prompt templates for real-world tasks in research, writing, analysis, and more.

-🧠 10.
-Prompt-Based Application Pattern
+## 🧠 10. **Prompt-Based Application Pattern**

-🔹 What it is:
+### 🔹 What it is

 Builds an interactive tool using a single well-designed prompt to streamline a daily task or workflow.

-📝 Prompt:
+### 📝 Custom Prompt

-You are a research assistant AI that helps organize kinase mutation datasets.
+> You are a research assistant AI that helps organize kinase mutation datasets.
 The user will provide a gene name and mutation position.
 You must:
+>

-Search a provided CSV for functional annotations.
+> 1. Search a provided CSV for functional annotations.

-Report nearby functionally annotated residues within 3 Å.
+> 2. Report nearby functionally annotated residues within 3 Å.

-If not found, respond with: "No matching mutation found in dataset."
+> 3. If not found, respond with: "No matching mutation found in dataset."

-💬 Sample Output:
+### 💬 Sample Output

+> Query: KIT, D816V
-Query: KIT, D816VPrimary result: D816V is classified as Gain-of-Function.Nearby annotated mutations (within 3 Å): T670I (Gain-of-Function), V654A (Likely Gain-of-Function)
+> Primary result: D816V is classified as Gain-of-Function.
+> Nearby annotated mutations (within 3 Å): T670I (Gain-of-Function), V654A (Likely Gain-of-Function)

+---

-🧠 11.
-Role-Switch Pattern
+## 🧠 11. **Role-Switch Pattern**

-🔹 What it is:
+### 🔹 What it is

 Changes the model’s viewpoint or role, letting it simulate how different perspectives would approach the same task.

-📝 Prompt:
+### 📝 Custom Prompt

-Rewrite this paragraph on molecular docking as if you're a medicinal chemist explaining it to a project manager with no science background.
+> Rewrite this paragraph on molecular docking as if you're a medicinal chemist explaining it to a project manager with no science background.

-💬 Sample Output:
+### 💬 Sample Output

-Original: "Ligand conformations were docked into the active site using a scoring function optimized for polar interactions."
+> Original: "Ligand conformations were docked into the active site using a scoring function optimized for polar interactions."
-Chemist → PM: "We tested how different shapes of the drug could fit into the protein pocket, using a tool that predicts the best fit based on how well they can interact."
+> Chemist → PM: "We tested how different shapes of the drug could fit into the protein pocket, using a tool that predicts the best fit based on how well they can interact."

+---

-🧠 12.
-Constraint-Based Pattern
+## 🧠 12. **Constraint-Based Pattern**

-🔹 What it is:
+### 🔹 What it is

 Prompts the model to perform a task within defined constraints like word count, format, or required terminology.

-📝 Prompt:
+### 📝 Custom Prompt

-Write a LinkedIn headline describing me as a computational chemist in fewer than 120 characters.
+> Write a LinkedIn headline describing me as a computational chemist in fewer than 120 characters.
 Include “drug design” and “molecular modeling.”

-💬 Sample Output:
+### 💬 Sample Output

-“Computational chemist | Drug design & molecular modeling expert | Bridging data with structure”
+> “Computational chemist | Drug design & molecular modeling expert | Bridging data with structure”

+---

-🧠 13.
-Self-Explanation Pattern
+## 🧠 13. **Self-Explanation Pattern**

-🔹 What it is:
+### 🔹 What it is

 Instructs the model to explain its reasoning process step-by-step as it completes a task.
 Promotes transparency and traceability.

-📝 Prompt:
+### 📝 Custom Prompt

-Predict whether the T670V mutation in KIT is likely to cause resistance to avapritinib.
+> Predict whether the T670V mutation in KIT is likely to cause resistance to avapritinib.
 Explain your reasoning in 3 steps.

-💬 Sample Output:
+### 💬 Sample Output

-Step 1: T670 is the gatekeeper residue, controlling access to the back pocket.Step 2: Mutation to valine introduces bulk and hydrophobicity, reducing ligand access.Step 3: This change likely weakens avapritinib binding, causing resistance.
+> Step 1: T670 is the gatekeeper residue, controlling access to the back pocket.
+> Step 2: Mutation to valine introduces bulk and hydrophobicity, reducing ligand access.
+> Step 3: This change likely weakens avapritinib binding, causing resistance.

+---

-🧠 14.
-Translation Across Domains Pattern
+## 🧠 14. **Translation Across Domains Pattern**

-🔹 What it is:
+### 🔹 What it is

 Rephrases specialized domain language for a different audience (e.g., from scientific to business).

-📝 Prompt:
+### 📝 Custom Prompt

-Translate this sentence from a scientific paper into language for a venture capitalist:“This compound shows selective inhibition of mutant KIT D816V over wild-type KIT, with an IC50 difference of 15 nM.”
+> Translate this sentence from a scientific paper into language for a venture capitalist:
+> “This compound shows selective inhibition of mutant KIT D816V over wild-type KIT, with an IC50 difference of 15 nM.”

-💬 Sample Output:
+### 💬 Sample Output

-“This drug is highly selective — it targets the cancer-causing mutant form of KIT while sparing the normal one, which could reduce side effects.”
+> “This drug is highly selective — it targets the cancer-causing mutant form of KIT while sparing the normal one, which could reduce side effects.”

+---

-🧠 15.
-Error Spotting Pattern
+## 🧠 15. **Error Spotting Pattern**

-🔹 What it is:
+### 🔹 What it is

 Provides a flawed or noisy input and asks the model to detect, explain, or fix the issue.

-📝 Prompt:
+### 📝 Custom Prompt

-The following docking summary has an error.
-Identify and correct it:“The ligand was docked to the DNA backbone of the protein using Glide.”
+> The following docking summary has an error.
+Identify and correct it:
+> “The ligand was docked to the DNA backbone of the protein using Glide.”

-💬 Sample Output:
+### 💬 Sample Output

-❌ Error: DNA is not part of a protein.
-This sentence conflates DNA and protein components.✅ Correction: “The ligand was docked to the protein active site using Glide.”
+> ❌ Error: DNA is not part of a protein.
+This sentence conflates DNA and protein components.
+> ✅ Correction: “The ligand was docked to the protein active site using Glide.”